waustin/social_analytics_web/README.md

 * A a basic fabric file to help deployment to WebFaction
 * A requirements template of basic apps to install

-* Create a .env file in root to specifiey the DATABASE_URL and DJANGO_SETTINGS_MODULE. _Note: .env files should not be checked into your git repo_
+* Create a .env file in root to specifiey the DATABASE_URL and DJANGO_SETTINGS_MODULE, SECRET_KEY, etc _Note: .env files should not be checked into your git repo_